From Classroom Frustrations to User-Centered Solutions

 My Journey: Teacher to Researcher

 Teaching Years (2012-2021) I spent nearly a decade in education, teaching 6th-12th grade students at Ombudsman Educational Services and developing readers at Benson High School in Omaha.
-Before that, I substitute taught across all grade levels and abilities for years—an experience that taught me to adapt quickly and meet learners where they are.
+Before that, I substituted taught across all grade levels and abilities for years—an experience that taught me to adapt quickly and meet learners where they are.

 The Transition (2020-2021) In March 2020, right as COVID hit, I enrolled in Flatiron School's UX Design bootcamp.
 By October 2021, I transitioned out of the classroom to become a UX Researcher at LovelySkin, marking the beginning of my professional research career.